How do the changes impact you?

 Review of compensation decisions

 An important benefit of this reform would see the review of compensation decisions standardised across the three Acts.
 This includes aligning appeal pathways for decisions under the DRCA, to the MRCA.
-This means that from commencement, initial review of decisions made under the DRCA would be through the Veterans’ Review Board (VRB), rather than the Administrative Appeals Tribunal (AAT) [Schedule 3].
+This means that from commencement, initial review of decisions made under the DRCA would be through the Veterans’ Review Board (VRB), rather than the Administrative Review Tribunal (ART) [Schedule 3].

 Merging commissions